-- 3.3 All requests for payments of whatever nature shall be submitted on payment vouchers, the format of which shall be determined by the chief financial officer.
-Such vouchers shall be authorised in terms of such rules and procedures as are determined from time to time by the chief financial officer. - 3.4 The maximum amount and nature of petty disbursements, where not covered by the general buying procedures referred to in Section 2, shall be generally determined from time to time by the chief financial officer.
+- 3.1 All payments, other than petty cash disbursements, shall be made through the municipality's bank account(s). - 3.2 Banking institutions have discontinued cheques operation, the municipality in line with banking institutions updates will act as required when using other means of banking options i.e. digital banking etc. - 3.3 All requests for payments of whatever nature shall be submitted on payment vouchers, the format of which shall be determined by the chief financial officer.
+Such vouchers shall be authorised in terms of such rules and procedures as are determined from time to time by the chief financial officer.

+- 3.4 The maximum amount and nature of petty disbursements, where not covered by the general buying procedures referred to in Section 2, shall be generally determined from time to time by the chief financial officer.
 No cash float shall be operated without the authority of the chief financial officer, who may prescribe such procedures relevant to the management of such float as are considered necessary. - 3.5 The chief financial officer shall be responsible for the payment of all salaries and remuneration benefits to employees and councillors, and for the determination of the payment system to be used.